 Info

-Moeyaert about Atman!: ‘I felt the freedom to put music on paper.
-Music in the sense of text that is rhythmically musical, that rhymes or doesn’t, that is atonal – at least in my opinion.’
-For Evers, music is the gateway to an unlimited world, where he meets styles, characters and sometimes himself.
+Moeyaert on Atman!: ‘I felt the freedom to put music down on paper.
+Music in the sense of text that is rhythmically musical, that rhymes or doesn’t, that is atonal – at least in my view.’
+For Evers, music is the gateway to a boundless world, where he encounters styles, characters and sometimes himself.
 With just one accordionist and one singer, he manages to bring this adventurous story to life.
-The power of Atman! lies in this purity.
-‘I hope that the people in the audience will recognize something – a feeling – as if a light goes on somewhere.
-That is the challenge for me as a composer, to ensure that everything that is said and felt on stage is also felt by the audience.’
+It is in this purity that the power of Atman! lies.
+‘I hope that the audience will recognise something – a feeling – as if a light were coming on somewhere.
+That is the challenge for me as a composer: to ensure that everything that is said and felt on stage is also felt by the audience.’

-Atman! is a co-production with De Nationale Opera and Nederlandse Reisopera.
+Atman! is a co-production with Dutch National Opera and Nederlandse Reisopera.

-Atman! lasts about one hour and is sung and spoken in Dutch.
+Atman! lasts about an hour and is sung and spoken in Dutch.

 Atman! is a brand new opera.
 What is the story about?